nooradeen0/Hydrav2/README.md

 wwww.youtube.com/c/hydranet

-Install in Kali linux And Termux
+# how to Install in Kali linux And Termux

 pkg update && pkg upgrade